Limitations of a Therapist

 In this photo: A counseling session.
 Photo credit: Clinic Counseling Session

-What I am about to share is not typical but shaped the way I practiced and supervised therapists in the years to come.
+What I am about to share is not typical but shaped the way I practice and supervise therapists in the years to come.
 The case I am sharing was referred to me through CPS.
 There was nothing strange about that as much of my caseload was either children or parents involved with CPS in some way.
-The reason for the referral was due to a couple’s child being removed from their care due to environmental neglect and their inability to parent.
+The reason for the referral was due to a couple’s child being removed from their care as a result of environmental neglect and their inability to parent.
 I followed my protocol and completed the necessary assessment with my recommendations.

 I worked with the couple and provided individual therapy for the young woman which was not unusual in a busy agency like this.
-At the time therapy started she was pregnant and as stated above the couple’s first child was in foster care.
-In one session I remember her saying that she was determined to change the “cycle” of her family being in the “system”.
+At the time the therapy was started, she was pregnant and, as stated above, the couple’s first child was in foster care.
+In one session, I remember her saying that she was determined to change the “cycle” of her family being in the “system”.
 This was a profound statement and thus set the stage for treatment.
 She had already learned that life was unfair from a very young age.

-Her initial presentation was one of extreme anger and sadness.
-The couple continued to have difficulty getting along although reported some improvement.
-It became more apparent as time went on that she was more invested in treatment than he.
-Not too long after therapy began the couple decided to separate and couples therapy ended.
-Despite these and other changes she continued to show motivation for treatment and change if not more so now.
-Even when sessions were missed she was persistent in connecting with me even if only by phone.
-Her progress even showed in the way she was dressing.
-She went from black dull clothes to bright colored clothes with a more pleasant affect.
+Initially, she showed extreme anger and sadness.
+The couple continued to have difficulty getting along although they reported some improvement.
+It became more apparent as time went on that she was more invested in treatment than he was.
+Not too long after therapy began, the couple decided to separate and couples therapy ended.
+Despite these and other changes, she continued to show motivation for treatment and change, even more so than before.
+Even when sessions were missed, she was persistent in connecting with me if only by phone.
+Her progress showed in the way she dressed.
+She went from black dull clothes to bright colored clothes with a more pleasing effect.
 This was a true testament to how far she had come in treatment and it was a pleasure to witness.

-As time moved on she gave birth to a baby boy that, to my surprise, she decided to voluntarily terminate her parental rights.
-As she would share stories about her interactions with CPS I couldn’t help wondering if she felt pressured by CPS to make this decision.
-She was very sad about the decision but stated that she made this decision because she wanted the best for her son.
+In due course, she gave birth to a baby boy and, to my surprise, she decided to voluntarily terminate her parental rights.
+As she shared stories about her interactions with CPS, I couldn’t help wondering if she felt pressured by CPS to make this decision.
+She was very sad about the decision, but stated that she made it because she wanted the best for her son.
 I felt so much sadness for her and thought how unfair.

-Custody for her daughter for which the case was started was still pending.
-She continually expressed how deeply she missed her daughter and her desire to continue the relationship with her daughter.
-With all of the progress she was making and had made I honestly thought reunification with her daughter was a no-brainer.
-But, I had a nagging feeling CPS was not on the same page.
+The custody case for her daughter was started and remained pending for a while.
+In that time, she continually expressed how deeply she missed her daughter and how she wished to continue the relationship with her.
+With all of the progress she was making and had made, I honestly thought reunification with her daughter was a no-brainer.
+But I had a nagging feeling CPS was not on the same page.

 In this photo: A pensive mother.
 Photo credit: Teen Angst

-I tended to my responsibility in my role as the therapist of writing updates and speaking to the worker via phone or in person consistently.
-I made sure to convey the progress that I observed.
-My understanding was that my written updates were being made part of the case record for CPS and the judge to review to therefore make an informed decision.
-But on one occasion during a conversation with the assigned worker when the case was moved to a different department I was informed otherwise.
+I tended to my responsibility in my role as the therapist, writing updates and speaking to the worker via phone or in person consistently.
+I made sure to convey the progress that I had observed.
+My understanding was that my written updates were being made part of the case record for CPS and the judge to review, thus helping to make an informed decision.
+But on one occasion during a conversation with the assigned worker when the case was moved to a different department, I learned otherwise.

-It was during this conversation that my heart sank and my anger flared.
-The reality of my limitation as a therapist was realized in this short conversation.
-The reality that my observations of the progress made by this client were not perceived the same by another.
-The reality that all involved were not working on the same page for this client was validated.
-The reality that the next steps to be taken in regards to this case was completely out of my hands despite my clinical opinion.
+During this conversation, my heart sank and my anger flared.
+My limitation as a therapist hit me.
+The reality that my observations of the progress made by this woman were not perceived in the same way by others.
+The fact that all those involved in the case were not on the same page was confirmed.
+In spite of my clinical opinion, the reality was that the next steps to be taken in this case were completely out of my hands.

-During this conversation the worker and I discussed my written updates and how they are presented in court.
-I distinctly remember her words verbatim because I think I almost fell out of my chair and I know my jaw dropped.
-At that very moment she said to me “I read your updates and just take what I think the judge should read”.
-It must be noted that in this conversation was also the hint that reunification was not going to happen for my client and her daughter.
+During this conversation, the worker and I discussed my written updates and how to present them in court.
+I distinctly remember her words verbatim because I think I almost fell out of my chair, I know my jaw dropped.
+What she said to me was this: “I read your updates and just take what I think the judge should read”.
+Moreover, in this conversation, it was clearly hinted that reunification was just not going to happen for my client and her daughter.

 I felt anger like I had never felt for another professional.
 My thoughts were scattered.
 Was I really hearing this?
 How could she?
 What do I do?
 I was dumbfounded so much so that I couldn’t form any words to confront this worker.
 I shut down.
 I hung up the phone feeling deflated and feeling bullied.
 I couldn’t get it together to defend myself or my client.
-I thought if I felt bullied how my client must have felt all this time?
+I thought if I felt bullied, how would my client feel?
 Is this the way our system really works?
-This was a shock to my core and an eye opener about my own personality in the face of conflict.
-I wanted to save the world and I couldn’t even confront this worker.
+This shook me to my core and it was an eye opener about my own reaction in the face of conflict.
+I wanted to save the world and I couldn’t even adequately confront this worker.

 Related article: “AN HONEST AND IRONIC JOB DESCRIPTION OF A DOCTOR”